 Our waste services are for all residents in the Shire, which includes a kerbside collection service, waste management facilities (includes transfer and landfill at respective locations).
 Other general waste services available consist of the disposal and processing of general waste, recyclables, and organic materials.

-As of the start of the 23-24 financial year, the previous contract for the Shire of Donnybrook Balingup waste services that spanned over 10 years expired on 30 June 2023.
+As of the start of the 23-24 financial year, the previous contract for the Shire's waste services that spanned over 10 years expired on 30 June 2023.
 As such, after an extensive process undertaken by the South West Regional Waste Group, the Shire has a new contract that has been executed with Cleanaway to undertake kerbside collection and disposal services, commencing 1 July 2023.

-The South West Regional Waste Group consists of representatives of the following local governments as well as the Shire of Donnybrook Balingup:
+The South West Regional Waste Group consists of representatives of the following local governments, as well as the Shire of Donnybrook Balingup:

 • City of Bunbury